-The European Commission aims at simplifying VAT obligations for companies carrying out cross-border sales of goods or services (mainly online) to final consumers and to ensure that VAT on such supplies is paid correctly to the Member State of the customer, in line with the principle of taxation in the Member State of destination.
+The European Commission aims at simplifying VAT obligations for companies carrying out cross-border sales of goods or services (mainly online) to final consumers and to ensure that VAT on such supplies is paid correctly to the Member State in which the supply takes place, in line with the principle of taxation in the Member State of destination.

 The Commission proposed EU legislation in this area in two stages.
-The first measures entered into force in 2015 and covered telecommunications, broadcasting and electronic services.
-The second package of measures was adopted by the Council in December 2017 and included new rules for distance sales of goods as well as for any type of service supplied to final customers in the EU.
-The latter measures, also referred to as ‘the VAT e-commerce package’ will apply from 2021.
+The first measures entered into force in 2015 and covered telecommunications, broadcasting and electronic services to consumers.
+The second package of measures was adopted by the Council in December 2017 and extended the simplification to distance sales of goods as well as to any type of cross-border service supplied to final customers taking place in the EU.
+The latter measures, also referred to as ‘the VAT e-commerce package’ are set to apply from 1 July 2021.

 Since 2015, a simplified system is in place to declare and pay VAT on business-to-consumer (B2C) supplies of telecommunications, broadcasting and electronic (TBE) services in the EU.
 Detailed information on the functioning of MOSS is available on the MOSS portal.